 Designers who are new to conversational interfaces often have the misconception that chatbots must “chat.”
 At the same time, they underestimate the extraordinary writing skill, technical investment and continual iteration required to implement an excellent conversational user experience (UX).

-This article explores when conversation benefits and when conversation hurts the chatbot user experience.
-We’ll walk through case studies for both sides of the argument and compare divergent opinions from Ted Livingston, CEO of Kik, who advises10 bot makers to deprioritize open-ended chat, and Steve Worswick, the creator of “the most human chatbot,” who encourages developers to invest in truly conversational experiences.
+This article explores when conversation benefits and when conversation hurts the chatbot ux (user experience).
+We’ll walk through case studies for both sides of the argument and compare divergent opinions from Ted Livingston, CEO of Kik, who advises bot makers to deprioritize open-ended chat, and Steve Worswick, the creator of “the most human chatbot,” who encourages developers to invest in truly conversational experiences.

 As you’ll see from the examples below, both strategies can lead to successful chatbot experiences.
 The key is to choose the right level of conversational ability for your bot given your business goals, team capabilities and user needs.

-Steve Worswick is the developer behind Mitsuku11, one of the world’s most popular chatbots.
-Mitsuku has twice won the Loebner Prize12, an artificial intelligence award given to the “most human-like chatbot.”
+Steve Worswick is the developer behind Mitsuku, one of the world’s most popular chatbots.
+Mitsuku has twice won the Loebner Prize, an artificial intelligence award given to the “most human-like chatbot.”
 The popular chatbot has conversed with more than 5 million users and processed over 150 million total interactions.
 80% of Mitsuku’s users come back for more chats.